What Is Unearned Revenue?

 Unearned Revenue, Defined

 Unearned income is typically used in accrual accounting, which is an accounting method in which revenue or expenses are recorded when a transaction occurs as opposed to when payment is received or made.
-Unearned income is recorded as a liability (money the business owes) on the business’s balance sheet.
-The revenue is only recognized after the product or service has been delivered.
+Unearned revenue is not a debit or credit; instead, it’s recorded as a liability (money the business owes) on the business’s balance sheet.
+The actual revenue is only recognized after the product or service has been delivered.
 At that time, an adjusting entry needs to be made.

 How Unearned Revenue Works